Mary Tracy Earle

-Mary Tracy Earle (October 21, 1864 – September 7, 1955) was an American fiction author.
+Mary Tracy Earle (October 21, 1864 – September 7, 1955) was an American fiction writer.
 She contributed short stories and occasional essays to various periodicals.
 Among her published works can be counted The Wonderful Wheel (1896), The Man Who Worked for Collister (1898), Through Old Rose Glasses (1900), and The Flag on the Hilltop (1902).

 Early life and education

 Mary Tracy Earle was born in Cobden, Illinois, October 21, 1864.
 Her parents were Parker and Melanie (Tracy) Earle.
 Parker was the horticultural director at the World Cotton Centennial in New Orleans, 1884.
 Melanie's mother, Hannah Tracy Cutler was an abolitionist as well as a leader of the temperance and women's suffrage movements in the United States.
 Mary had two brothers: Charles Theodore Earle, and the mycologist, Franklin Sumner Earle.

 Earle attended Cobden High School.
 She represented Alethenai Literary Society in the intersociety oratorical contest of 1884, while attending the University of Illinois.
 She graduated from the University of Illinois in 1885 (B.S.) and received an A.M. degree in 1903.